Centre-College-History-Program/history-bot-josh-roby/README.md

 - work in small groups to plan and execute a clearly articulated project, outlining student responsibilities and milestones towards the final product

 ### History

+The class is focused on the popularity and usefulness of biography in historical writing.
+The field has moved away, in the last half century, from the history of "great men," but historical biographies are still among the most popular type of history book.
+Why is this?
+Student work, in creating a history bot, will be primarily an act of biography.
+What are the advantages and disadvantages of a biographical approach?

+Students will write a short research paper (of 1,800 to 2,000 words) on their group's chosen historical figure, and will run presentations discussing ongoing project work.

 ### Coding

+Having a background in coding for this class certainly will not hurt, but is not necessary.
+The instructor knows enough Python to be dangerous and little beyond that; we will educate ourselves in ethical use of open source software shared by its creators.